-Established in 1989, Free Clinic Women’s Residence provides a safe place to stay as well as support services to single homeless women as they work toward their goal of self-sufficiency.
+Established in 1989, the Virginia and David Baldwin Women’s Residence provides a safe place to stay as well as support services to single homeless women as they work toward their goal of self-sufficiency.
 Residents may stay from one to twelve months while working to save money, set goals and build life skills.

 The program has an incredibly high success rate, with 90 percent of the program’s graduates living independently in stable conditions one year after graduation.

-In one year, Free Clinic Women’s Residence provided shelter and support to 64 women working towards self-sufficiency.
+In one year, the Virginia and David Baldwin Women’s Residence provided shelter and support to 131 women working towards self-sufficiency.